brechtbilliet/brechtbilliet.github.io/_posts/2022-7-14-why-and-how-i-created-a-spa-router-for-qwik.md

 I started playing with [Qwik](https://qwik.builder.io/) some time ago and decided to rewrite my website [brecht.io](https://brecht.io) in it.
 (I'm also planning to use Qwik in more complex apps, but I wanted to see my website in production first.)
 When I started reworking my website, there wasn't a tool that took care of in-page SPA (single page application) routing &mdash; or at least not how I'm used to it from other client-side technologies.
-I'm used to working with SPA routing in [AngularJS](https://angularjs.org/), [Angular](https://angular.io), and [React](https://reactjs.org/), so I wanted to explore how their routing principles in [Qwik](https://qwik.builder.io/) applications.
+I'm used to working with SPA routing in [AngularJS](https://angularjs.org/), [Angular](https://angular.io), and [React](https://reactjs.org/), so I wanted to explore how their routing principles in Qwik applications.

 There is this thing, called Qwik-city, which is crazy fast and offers MPA (multiple page application) routing.
 At the time of writing, Qwik had no full-fledged client-side router that offered SPA routing.
-Great news for me, the nerd that I am, so I decided to dive deeper and write a custom SPA router for [Qwik](https://qwik.builder.io/).
-It has been an interesting journey that made me appreciate [Qwik](https://qwik.builder.io/) even better and helped me "think in" [Qwik](https://qwik.builder.io/). <!-- NOTE: I think you can stop linking the word “Qwik”, at least after the first 3 times in the opening paragraph. -->
+Great news for me, the nerd that I am, so I decided to dive deeper and write a custom SPA router for Qwik.
+It has been an interesting journey that made me appreciate Qwik even better and helped me "think in" Qwik.

 Now, before I continue, let's align on the differences between MPA-routing and SPA-routing.
 In short: In MPA-routing, the page does a full page refresh on every navigation.